Q. Where is the Stillwater Police Department (SPD) located?

 A. In order to apply for a specialty assignment an officer must be off probation.
 The probationary period for a police officer is 18 months from the fist day of employment provided the officer is not subject to extension for disciplinary reasons.

-Q. Does the Stillwater Police Department conduct a ride-along program?A. Yes – The Stillwater Police Department does conduct a ride-a-long program from citizens interested in applying for a position as a police officer for the Stillwater Police Department.
+Q. Does the Stillwater Police Department conduct a ride-along program?A. Yes – The Stillwater Police Department does conduct a ride-a-long program for current applicants for the position of police officer for the Stillwater Police Department.
 Additionally, we allow civic organizations which are approved by the Chief of Police to ride with officers.
-If you are interested in a ride-a-long, please contact the Training Unit at (405) 742-8305.
+If you are interested in a ride-a-long, please come to the police department lobby and complete the ride-along request form.

 Q. Does the Stillwater Police Department have a volunteer or Reserve Officer Program?